bevyengine/bevy/release-content/release-notes/headless-widgets.md

 to bubble up the hierarchy.

 However, in UI work it's often desirable to connect widget interactions in ways that cut across the hierarchy.
-For these kinds of situations, the core widgets offer an an alternate approach: one-shot systems.
+For these kinds of situations, the core widgets offer a different approach: one-shot systems.
 You can register a function as a one-shot system and get the resulting `SystemId`.
 This can then be passed as a parameter to the widget when it is constructed, so when the button subsequently gets clicked or the slider is dragged, the system gets run.
 Because it's an ECS system, it can inject any additional parameters it needs to update the Bevy world in response to the interaction.

-Most of the core widgets use "external state management" - something that is referred to in the React.js world as "controlled" widgets.
+Most of the core widgets support "external state management" - something that is referred to in the React.js world as "controlled" widgets.
 This means that for widgets that edit a parameter value (such as checkboxes and sliders), the widget doesn't automatically update its own internal value, but only sends a notification to the app telling it that the value needs to change.
 It's the